 FactfileEdmund King, AA president will be addressing the FIA Foundation Road Safety Scholarship Parliamentary seminar.
 The programme brings together young professionals from East Asia, Africa and, Latin America and Eastern Europe for a two week intensive course on road safety.
 King will talk about the Make Roads Safe campaign and the AA Charitable Trust's Drive Smart scheme.

-breakdown cover for over 100 years.
+The AA have provided breakdown cover for over 100 years.
 Other services include car insurance.

 Press release courtesy of Online PR News